Increasing your mortgage – getting a further advance

 Are further advances a good idea for paying off debts?

-Increasing your mortgage for home improvements may add value to your property but using a further advance to pay off debts is rarely a good idea.
+Increasing your mortgage for home improvements might add value to your property but using a further advance to pay off debts is rarely a good idea.
 Consider the alternatives first.

 The additional loan would be linked to your property, which you could lose if you weren’t able to keep up your extra loan payments.